arg0naut91/neatRanges/README.md

 We can address timestamps in a similar way, only now we need to specify the `dimension` as `timestamp`.

+Note that here two additional arguments are important:

+-   `tz` defines the time zone - by default, it is set to `UTC`;

+-   `origin` specifies the origin for indexing/converting the dates; by default, it is set to `1970-01-01`.

 Let's say that now we're dealing with individuals and the way they spend their time:

         id       diary          start_time            end_time